John B. Hattendorf: Civilian academic career

 Hattendorf has spent most of his civilian academic career at the United States Naval War College, returning there as a civilian faculty member in 1977.
 He taught Strategy and Policy for a number of years.
 From 1988 to 2003, he directed the United States Naval War College's Advanced Research Department.
 In 2003, Hattendorf became the first chairman of the Naval War College's newly established Maritime History Department, where he oversaw its research section and also the director of the Naval War College Museum.
 He retired in September 2016 and was promoted to Ernest J. King Professor Emeritus of Maritime History.
 He identified four primary audiences for the U.S. Navy's maritime history programs: sailors, Navy leaders, government policymakers, and the American people.

-As a civilian scholar, he has been visiting professor of history at the National University of Singapore and at the German Armed Forces Military History Research Office, a senior associate member of St Antony's College, Oxford, and a visiting Fellow at Pembroke College, Oxford.
+As a civilian scholar, he has been Visiting Professor of Military and Naval History at the National University of Singapore and at the German Armed Forces Military History Research Office, a senior associate member of St Antony's College, Oxford, and a Visiting Fellow at Pembroke College, Oxford.
 He was an adjunct professor at the Frank C. Munson Institute of American Maritime History from 1990 to 2016 and served as its director from 1996 to 2001.

-Public and Community Service
+Public and community service

 Hattendorf served on the Secretary of the Navy's Advisory Subcommittee on Naval History from 2004 through 2008, serving as chairman, 2006–2008.
 He was a member of the Board of Advisors to the Canadian Forces College at Toronto, 2005–2010.

 For four years from 2003 through 2007, Hattendorf served as president of the North American Society for Oceanic History and, in that role, headed the U.S. delegation to the International Commission for Maritime History.
 He served as one of the commission's vice-presidents, 2005–2009.

 He is a fellow of the Royal Historical Society and has served as a member of council and vice-president of the Hakluyt Society (UK), and was the founding president of the American Friends of the Hakluyt Society.
-He has been a member of Council of the Navy Records Society.
-Since 1989, he has been co-chair of the publications committee of the Newport Historical Society and since 2005, historian of Trinity Church, Newport, Rhode Island, and a member of the Board of Scholars for the Museum of the American Revolution.
+He has been a member of the Council of the Navy Records Society.
+From 1989 to 2021, he was co-chair of the publications committee of the Newport Historical Society, and from 2005 to 2019, historian of Trinity Church, Newport, Rhode Island, and served as a member of the Board of Scholars for the Museum of the American Revolution.